 Overall, the experience was empowering.
 While the pain was definitely more intense, I also did not get to the point where I thought I needed pain medication, or an epidural.

 I was so lucky to be able to walk very shortly after birth, and not need any stiches at all!
 But most of all a healthy baby and me was the ultimate win.

-Sign up for Plant Powered You’s e-mail subscribers list to keep up with new posts, and may the fork be with you!
+If you are enjoying this content, be sure to sign up for Plant Powered You’s e-mail subscribers list to keep up with new posts!❤✌